 So, your Mac is running out of storage.
 You try to figure out what’s taking up your disk space by clicking the Apple logo on the top-left of the screen, selecting About This Mac, and hitting the Storage tab.

 Questions like these may easily get to your head.
-Although my Mac now has a good amount of disk space available, I’m always wary of files that are taking up more space than they should.
+Although my Mac now has a decent amount of free disk space and I tend not to store large files on my Mac these days, I’m always wary of files that are taking up more space than they should.

-During my research, I found many people report that Apple counts iTunes backup files and app caches (e.g. Adobe video cache files) in the System category.
+During my research, I found many people report that Apple counts application leftovers (e.g. Adobe video cache files), disk images, plugins & extensions in the System Data category.

 Since it’s greyed out and we are unable to click on that category for deeper analysis, we’ll have to use a third-party app to assist.